Behaviors & Challenges

 Common student challenges that have been referred to the CARES Team for support and resources include:

 This list is not exhaustive.
-We encourage you to contact the Dean of Students Office at 562/985-8670 or StudentDean@csulb.edu, with questions or to consult.
+We encourage you to contact the CARES Team at 562.985.4771 or CARES@csulb.edu with questions or to consult.
+If this is an emergency, please contact University Police at 562-985-4101

-Additional information for faculty and staff seeking to support students who may be experiencing distress can also be found on CSULB’s Counseling & Psychological Services website at: https://www.csulb.edu/student-affairs/counseling-and-psychological-services/services/for-faculty-and-staff/faculty-guide.
+Additional information for faculty and staff seeking to support students who may be experiencing distress can also be found on CSULB’s Counseling & Psychological Services website.